 These hungry mouths would have to be fed anyway but without accurate consumption patterns, events often over-order and wastage can be significant.

-As an extension of Glisser’s ESG commitment to helping companies across all industry sectors reduce their carbon emissions and contribute to a net zero future, this summer will see the launch of a sustainability report and calculator designed to help planners clearly see the impact of transitioning their live events to virtual or hybrid.
-It will help them to calculate not only the cost savings but also the carbon savings, from the associated reduction in travel, food and beverage, venue heating and cooling, among other factors.
+As an extension of Glisser’s ESG commitment to helping companies across all industry sectors reduce their carbon emissions and contribute to a net zero future, we've launched a sustainability report and calculator designed to help planners clearly see the impact of transitioning their live events to virtual or hybrid.
+It will help them to calculate the carbon savings from the associated reduction in travel, food and beverage, venue heating and cooling, among other factors.

 In the meantime, our technology platform is enabling businesses like Clyde & Co, Simmons & Simmons KPMG, Pfizer and many more to power unique and engaging event experiences without the need to get on a plane.

 As an aside, the aviation industry also has ambitious plans to reduce its carbon emissions.

 Steve Raynes, Head of R&T Business Development and Partnerships at Airbus told a recent Leaders in Business Sustainability virtual event: “We signed up to challenging aviation CO2 targets in 2008 and plan to reduce the levels that existed in 2005 by 50% in the lead-up to 2050.
 We’re changing the curve in two ways - through sustainable aviation fuels and by introducing ZEROe, the world’s first zero-emission, hydrogen-fuelled commercial aircraft by 2035.”